darth-dodo/commit-bridge/README.md

 ## Project Philosophies
 These were some of the things I keep in mind while writing software

-- T. A. [R. O. T.] mindset - Top/Bottom, Algorithms/Steps, Refactor, Optimize, Test.
-R, O, T are reordered according to priority
+- T. A. [R. O. T.] mindset - Top/Bottom, Algorithms/Steps, Refactor, Optimize, Test. *R, O, T are reordered according to priority*
+- APIs are User Interface for Developers
 - Think schemas as entities or actors
 - SRP and Open/Close
 - Consistency matters (eg. Service objects, Rubcop, Best Practise)
-- Sometimes `magic` is good (`execute!` and middlewares)
+- Sometimes `magic` is good (`execute!` and middlewares) (only sometimes*)
 - Make it run.
 Make it run faster (if required)
 - Code is as good as the tests